uos/rmcl/README.md

       backend: embree
 ```

-### Params - 2D LiDaR + Wheels - GPU
+### Params - 2D LiDAR + Wheels - GPU

-MICP also supports to localize a robot only equipped with a 2D LiDaR in a 3D map.
+MICP also supports to localize a robot only equipped with a 2D LiDAR in a 3D map.
 To correct the third dimension the wheels can be used to pull the robot towards the map's ground plane.
 Thus, you should only run it on a robot that always drives on ground and e.g. cannot fly.
 In this example, all MICP steps are computed on GPU.